licky-licky/toji-no-miko-translations/docs/md/docs/2_-_Following_the_Flying_Bird.md

 **Yuzuki:** Well, it doesn't matter.
 At any rate, my school will provide you with a toji.
 **Yuzuki:** And, after this, I'll indirectly propose the idea to Renpu's president for you.
 **Yuzuki:** If she believes she'll win the director's favor through it, she'll jump at the opportunity no questions asked.
 **Sana:** That'd really help.
-If I were the one to propose it to her, I can already hear her saying "Why does the likes of you think she gets to speak on Yukari-sama's behalf\!?"
+If I were the one to propose it to her, I can already hear her saying "Why does the likes of you think she gets to speak on Yukari-sama's behalf\!\?"
 **Sana:** She's a real handful.
 **Yuzuki:** I don't think her reaction will be any different if I'm the one to say it...
 That said, you're right that she'd be worse if it came straight from you.
 **Yuzuki:** So then, what about Minoseki and Heijou's presidents?